Whatever happened to the teens who endured the world's longest COVID school closure?

 Kisakye Melissa, now age 15, is one of the teenagers who has yet to return to a classroom since the reopening of school.
 Her mother earns money by handwashing clothes for locals.
 During the shutdown, Melissa helped.
 But they didn't earn enough money for the tuition due when schools reopened.
 And as 2022 wore on, fewer people dropped off laundry, so Melissa had nothing to do.
 Her mother sent to a nearby village to help her grandmother with daily tasks.

-After reading about Melissa's family in the February article that NPR published, Street Business School, a nonprofit organization training women entrepreneurs in Uganda and elsewhere, hoped to sponsor Melissa.
+After reading about Melissa's family in the February article that NPR published, African Girls Can, a nonprofit organization training women entrepreneurs in Uganda and elsewhere, hoped to sponsor Melissa.
 But the organization only supports secondary school students, and Melissa has yet to complete primary education.
 At age 15, she's only in the equivalent of roughly grade five.
 She must complete grade seven before entering high school.

 "I feel bad and it scares me that if I ever get the chance to return to school, I will be too old.
 Children will laugh at me," Melissa says.
 However, she now has reason to hope that scenario won't come true.
 Her mother went to Sharp Primary School in Kamwokya and asked whether the school would accept tuition payments "in small bits," she says.
 It was this possibility of returning to school that brought Melissa back from her grandmother's village to Kamwokya.
 The school agreed to the arrangement, and so finally, she will go back to class at the start of the September term.